 We know that clearly most of the current merit systems in place are epic failures.
-Traditional bonus systems - usually doled out once a year, solely based on quantitative goals, decided by a superior - have little to no positive effect on individual performance.
-That’s because they are based on extrinsic motivation, meaning that once a roof is over the head and food on the table, money doesn’t motivate people to go past the bare minimum required to earn their salaries.
+Traditional bonus systems — usually doled out once a year, solely based on quantitative goals, decided by a superior — have little to no positive effect on individual performance.
+That’s because they are based on extrinsic motivation, meaning that once a roof is overhead and food is on the table, money doesn’t motivate people to go past the bare minimum required to earn their salaries.

 Bjarte Bogsnes in Implementing Beyond Budgeting calls people who take stock in this antiquated practice “budget believers.”
 He says that they think that “By tailoring the system the right way, we can almost program people into doing what we want them to do.”
 HR and upper-level management then get together, often with a consultant or two, to draw up a convoluted formula for an annual magical motivator.

 Under the current bonus system, it’s assumed that people won’t give their all just for their salary — “The tasks and environment we can offer is probably not motivating enough” — so we can “motivate” them once a year with this secret recipe.